-(a) With the exception of subpart F of this part, OMB may allow exceptions for classes of Federal awards or non-Federal entities subject to the requirements of this part when exceptions are not prohibited by statute.
-In the interest of maximum uniformity, exceptions from the requirements of this part will be permitted as described in this section.

-(b) Exceptions on a case-by-case basis for individual non-Federal entities may be authorized by the Federal awarding agency or cognizant agency for indirect costs, except where otherwise required by law or where OMB or other approval is expressly required by this part.

-(c) The Federal awarding agency may adjust requirements to a class of Federal awards or non-Federal entities when approved by OMB, or when required by Federal statutes or regulations, except for the requirements in subpart F of this part.
-A Federal awarding agency may apply less restrictive requirements when making fixed amount awards as defined in subpart A of this part, except for those requirements imposed by statute or in subpart F of this part.

-(d) Federal awarding agencies may request exceptions in support of innovative program designs that apply a risk-based, data-driven framework to alleviate select compliance requirements and hold recipients accountable for good performance.
+(a) OMB class exceptions.
+Except for subpart F, OMB may allow exceptions from requirements of this part for classes of Federal awards, recipients, or subrecipients when the exceptions are not prohibited by statute.
+For example, Federal agencies may request exceptions in support of innovative program designs that apply a risk-based, data-driven framework to alleviate select compliance requirements and hold recipients accountable for good performance.
 See also § 200.206.
+Federal agencies may also request exceptions in emergency situations.
+When OMB allows an exception to requirements of this part, the Federal agency remains responsible for ensuring the exception is applied to Federal awards in a manner consistent with Federal statutes and regulations.

+(b) Statutory and regulatory exceptions.
+A Federal agency may adjust requirements to a class of Federal awards, recipients, or subrecipients when required by Federal statutes or regulations, except for the requirements in subpart F. Except for provisions in subpart F, when a Federal statute requires exceptions to requirements of this part for a class of Federal awards, recipients, or subrecipients, a Federal agency does not need OMB approval to allow those exceptions.
+See also § 200.106.

+(c) Federal agency exceptions.
+Federal agencies may allow exceptions to requirements of this part on a case-by-case basis for individual Federal awards, recipients, or subrecipients, except when the exceptions are prohibited by law or other approval is expressly required by this part.
+Only the cognizant agency for indirect costs may authorize exceptions related to cost allocation plans or indirect cost rate proposals.
+A Federal agency may also apply less restrictive requirements when issuing fixed amount awards (see § 200.1), except for those requirements imposed by statute or in subpart F.

 § 200.103 Authorities.

 This part is issued under the following authorities.

-(a) Subparts B through D of this part are authorized under 31 U.S.C.
-503 (the Chief Financial Officers Act, Functions of the Deputy Director for Management), 41 U.S.C.
-1101–1131 (the Office of Federal Procurement Policy Act), Reorganization Plan No. 2 of 1970, and Executive Order 11541 (“Prescribing the Duties of the Office of Management and Budget and the Domestic Policy Council in the Executive Office of the President”), the Single Audit Act Amendments of 1996, (31 U.S.C.
-7501–7507), as well as The Federal Program Information Act (Pub.
-L. 95–220 and Pub.
-L. 98–169, as amended, codified at 31 U.S.C.
-6101–6106).
+(a) Subparts B through D are authorized under 31 U.S.C.
+503 (the Chief Financial Officers Act, Functions of the Deputy Director for Management); the Federal Program Information Act (Public Law 95-220 and Public Law 98-169, as amended, codified at 31 U.S.C.
+6101-6106); the Federal Grant and Cooperative Agreement Act of 1977 (Public Law 95-224, as amended, codified at 31 U.S.C.
+6301-6309); 41 U.S.C.
+1101-1131 (the Office of Federal Procurement Policy Act); Reorganization Plan No. 2 of 1970 and Executive Order 11541 (“Prescribing the Duties of the Office of Management and Budget and the Domestic Policy Council in the Executive Office of the President”); and the Single Audit Act Amendments of 1996 (31 U.S.C.
+7501-7507).

-(b) Subpart E of this part is authorized under the Budget and Accounting Act of 1921, as amended; the Budget and Accounting Procedures Act of 1950, as amended (31 U.S.C.
-1101–1125); the Chief Financial Officers Act of 1990 (31 U.S.C.
-503–504); Reorganization Plan No. 2 of 1970; and Executive Order 11541, “Prescribing the Duties of the Office of Management and Budget and the Domestic Policy Council in the Executive Office of the President.”
+(b) Subpart E is authorized under the Budget and Accounting Act of 1921, as amended; the Budget and Accounting Procedures Act of 1950, as amended (31 U.S.C.
+1101-1126); the Chief Financial Officers Act of 1990 (31 U.S.C.
+503-504); Reorganization Plan No. 2 of 1970; and Executive Order 11541, “Prescribing the Duties of the Office of Management and Budget and the Domestic Policy Council in the Executive Office of the President.”
+OMB also relies on authority under 31 U.S.C.
+503 and 31 U.S.C.
+6307.

-(c) Subpart F of this part is authorized under the Single Audit Act Amendments of 1996, (31 U.S.C.
-7501–7507).
+(c) Subpart F is authorized under the Single Audit Act Amendments of 1996 (codified at 31 U.S.C.
+7501-7507).
+OMB also relies on authority under 31 U.S.C.
+503 and 31 U.S.C.
+6307.

 § 200.104 Supersession.

-As described in § 200.110, this part supersedes the following OMB guidance documents and regulations under title 2 of the Code of Federal Regulations:

-(a) A–21, “Cost Principles for Educational Institutions” (2 CFR part 220);

-(b) A–87, “Cost Principles for State, Local and Indian Tribal Governments” (2 CFR part 225) and also Federal Register notice 51 FR 552 (January 6, 1986);
+This part superseded previous OMB guidance issued under Title 2, subtitle A, chapter II of the Code of Federal Regulations and certain OMB circulars related to uniform administrative requirements, cost principles, and audit requirements for Federal awards.